 This method is nice and simple.
 Simply go to the Data tools - Download your data page, and select which services you want to export:

 It can be a bit eye-opening to see the amount of data Google has on you (Files, conversations, location history, etc).
 At this point, click through to “Prepare Download”.
-Depending on the size of your account, this may take as a coffee break, a few hours, or even an entire day.
+Depending on the size of your account, this may take the duration of a coffee break, a few hours, or even an entire day.

 If you check the box for it, you’ll get an email like this when your Download completes: